wp-plugins/add-submit-button-on-top/README.txt

 == Installation ==

+* Upload the full directory into your wp-content/plugins directory
-Activate in plugins admin screen.
+* Activate in plugins admin screen.

 No options available.
 Enjoy!

 == Screenshots ==